 Find some rock-stars

 Consider the long-term vision of your business.
 Write down all the different functions you will need to bring that vision to reality.
-Consider candidates for their hard skills based on these functions.
-But they should also have much expertise to switch between many roles.
+Consider candidates for their hard skills based on these functions but they should also have the expertise to switch between many roles.
 Most of all, a rock-star must have the ability to collaborate.
-It doesn’t matter how good they are if they can’t work well with others.
-Consider learning to hire for cultural fit and attract the best talents.
+It doesn't matter how good they are if they can't work well with others.
+Consider learning to hire for cultural fit and attract the best talent.

 Prioritize passion and potential

 A startup needs a team with a strong drive.
 Surround yourself with people who share your values.
 This doesn’t mean they have to be like you.
 Hiring a diverse team can be great for the organization.
 But you should be able to find common ground when it comes to big-picture strategies.
 Hire employees with the same passion and interest as yours - one who believes in your vision.
 Potential is hard to assess but look for:

 - Recommendations from your network

 - Relevant problem-solving experiences